 16 He said, “I may not return with you, nor go in with you.
 I will not eat bread or drink water with you in this place.
 17 For it was said to me by the word of the Lord, ‘You shall eat no bread or drink water there, and do not turn back to go by the way that you came.’ ”

 19 So he went back with him, ate bread in his house, and drank water.
-20 As they sat at the table, the word of the Lord came to the prophet who brought him back; 21 and he cried out to the man of God who came from Judah, saying, “The Lord says, ‘Because you have been disobedient to the Lord’s mouth, and have not kept the commandment which the Lord your God commanded you, 22 but came back, and have eaten bread and drunk water in the place of which he said to you, “Eat no bread, and drink no water;” your body will not come to the tomb of your fathers.’ ”
+20 As they sat at the table, the word of the Lord came to the prophet who brought him back, 21 and he cried out to the man of God who came from Judah, saying, “The Lord says, ‘Because you have been disobedient to the mouth of the Lord’, and have not kept the commandment which the Lord your God commanded you, 22 but came back, and have eaten bread and drunk water in the place of which he said to you, “Eat no bread, and drink no water;” your body will not come to the tomb of your fathers.’ ”

 23 After he had eaten bread, and after he drank, he saddled the donkey for the prophet whom he had brought back.
 24 When he had gone, a lion met him along the way and killed him.
 His body was thrown on the path, and the donkey stood by it.
 The lion also stood by the body.
-25 Men passed by, and saw the body thrown on the path, and the lion standing by the body; and they came and told it in the city where the old prophet lived.
+25 Men passed by and saw the body thrown on the path and the lion standing by the body, and they came and reported it in the city where the old prophet lived.

 31 After he had buried him, he spoke to his sons, saying, “When I am dead, bury me in the tomb in which the man of God is buried.
 Lay my bones beside his bones.
 32 For the saying which he cried by the word of the Lord against the altar in Bethel, and against all the houses of the high places which are in the cities of Samaria, will surely happen.”